Hieromon/AutoConnect/mkdocs/menuize.md

 ## What menus can be made using AutoConnect

-AutoConnect generates a menu dynamically depending on the instantiated [AutoConnectAux](acintro.md#how-it-works) at the sketch executing time.
+AutoConnect generates a menu dynamically depending on the instantiated [AutoConnectAux](acintro.md#how-it-works) at the Sketch executing time.
 Usually, it is a collection of [AutoConnectElement](acelements.md).
 In addition to this, you can generate a menu from only AutoConnectAux, without AutoConnectElements.<br>In other words, you can easily create a built-in menu featuring the WiFi connection facility embedding the legacy web pages.

 ## Basic mechanism of menu generation

-The sketch can display the [AutoConnect menu](menu.md) by following three patterns depending on AutoConnect-API usage.
+the Sketch can display the [AutoConnect menu](menu.md) by following three patterns depending on AutoConnect-API usage.

 <i class="fa fa-desktop"></i>&ensp;**Basic menu**
 :    It is the most basic menu for only connecting WiFi.
 Sketch can automatically display this menu with the basic call sequence of the AutoConnect API which invokes [AutoConnect::begin](api.md#begin) and [AutoConnect::handleClient](api.md#handleclient).

 <i class="fa fa-desktop"></i>&ensp;**Extra menu with custom Web pages which is consisted by [AutoConnectElements](acelements.md)**
-:    It is an extended menu that appears when the sketch consists of the custom Web pages with [AutoConnectAux](acintro.md#how-it-works) and AutoConnectElements.
+:    It is an extended menu that appears when the Sketch consists of the custom Web pages with [AutoConnectAux](acintro.md#how-it-works) and AutoConnectElements.
 Refer to section [*Custom Web pages section*](acintro.md#custom-web-pages-in-autoconnect-menu).

 <i class="fa fa-desktop"></i>&ensp;**Extra menu which contains legacy pages**
 :    It is for the legacy sketches using the **on** handler of ESP8266WebServer/WebServer(for ESP32) class natively and looks the same as the extra menu as above.